Sentinel297/VPE-Ragnarok-Online/README.md

 T3:

 Passive: Overcharge:
-Passive Skill: Unlocking this ability will automatically apply its effect.\n\nAllows this person to get even better prices while trading.
+Passive Skill: Unlocking this ability will automatically apply its effect.
+Allows this person to get even better prices while trading.

 Change Pushcart Appearance:
 Changes the appearance of the pushcart.